krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Which storage class is designed for long term storage has a 365 day minimum storage agreement, and a lower storage price as compared to other storage types?
+Q. Which storage class is designed for long term storage has a 365 day minimum storage agreement, and a lower storage price as compared to other storage types?
 ```
 ```
 Archive storage